 The reasons that individuals seek help from psychologists are as varied as people themselves.
 An individual's motives for seeking counseling might range from wishing to solve a particular problem to desiring to enhance their own personal development.
 In any case, the following indicators might be useful in making a decision about referring a student to the Counseling Center.
 To prevent possible over-interpretation of a single or an isolated behavior, it is probably advisable to look for clusters of signs which appear at approximately the same time.

 1. Stated Need for Help

 The desire for assistance in dealing with a problem may be stated directly or indirectly.
 For this reason, it is important not only to attend to the content of what a student may say, but to understand the intentions and feelings underlying their message.
-Listening involves hearing the way things are being said, noticing the tone used, and observing the expressions and gestures employed.
-In fact, having someone listen attentively to an expression of a problematic feeling or thought is often a cathartic experience for the speaker which, in and of itself, can result in that individual feeling somewhat better.
+Listening involves hearing the way things are said, noticing the tone used, and observing the expressions and gestures employed.
+In fact, having someone listen attentively to one's feelings and thoughts is often a cathartic experience which, in and of itself, can result in that individual feeling somewhat better.

 2. References to Suicide or Homicide